alissa-huskey/python-class/docs/lessons/paths.md

 we want to do the same thing through code we use file paths.

 A {term}`path` is a way to represent the location of a file or folder using text.
+You can think of it like an address; where a street address points to a physical location in the real world, a path points to a location on a computer.

-Not only are they used in pretty much all programming languages, but paths are also used to on the command line.
+Paths are used in pretty much all programming languages as well as on the command line, which we'll be learning about today.

 Exploring files on the command line
 -----------------------------------